 Partnerships don't stop at building services!
 Fostering strategic relationships and partnerships with departments across your School allows for broader communication and involvement in sustainability efforts.
 For example, as a result of partnering with Human Resources, many Schools have incorporated sustainability into their new hire orientations.

 "Come up with a 12 month campaign schedule to focus on different sustainability topics each month.
-For example the Green Team at the Harvard Graduate School of Education and Harvard Business School dedicate March activities to water awareness and April is Earth Month!
+For example the Green Team at the Harvard Graduate School of Education and Harvard Business School dedicate March activities to water awareness and October to energy.
 This promotes sub-committee groups spurring off to spearhead specific activities related to the monthly themes."

 –Allison Webster, Senior Sustainability Coordinator, Harvard Business School and Harvard Graduate School of Education

 "Brainstorm about priorities and interests and create subcommittees to work on certain projects and issues that are the most doable and the most popular among Green Team members."

 "One of things we have at Harvard Law School are subcommittees that are involved in their own projects.
 For example, I run the Waste Reduction subcommittee, and we also have committees for outreach and events."

 "Don’t take yourselves too seriously!
 Even though sustainability work addresses very serious concerns, you’ll get more active participation if you lighten the mood.
 The EcoOpportunity team is always trying to make the Longwood community laugh a little by putting cartoons, memes, and jokes in the stairwells during the Take the Stairs campaign, hanging an irreverent newsletter in the bathroom stalls, and holding a trivia night and the occasional happy hour."

 –Caitlin Key Alfaro, Harvard School of Public Health